-- 1. The supervisor will contact the Division Commander for approval. - 2.
-The supervisor will contact a judge or magistrate for the release of the inmate.
+- 1. If the arrestee has not been physically processed into the jail, they must be either physically or administratively processed into the jail prior to release. - 2.
+If the arrestee has been processed into the jail, the supervisor will contact a judge or magistrate for the release of the inmate.
 Only a judge or a magistrate has the authority to release a person under arrest. - 3.
-If the arrestee has not been physically processed into the jail, they must be either physically or administratively processed into the jail prior to release. - 4.
-All required reports for the arrest shall be completed.
+All required reports for the arrest shall be completed. - 4.
+The supervisor will notify the Division Commander prior to the end of the shift.